Dear Walmart Store Manager and Walmart CEO Doug McMillon,

-If Walmart refuses to sell guns until the standard of gun ownership changes in this country, they could save countless lives and fundamentally change the conversation about gun violence in America.
+If Walmart refuses to sell guns and ammunition until the standard of gun ownership changes in this country, they could save countless lives and fundamentally change the conversation about gun violence in America.

 Join us in calling on Walmart to take the following actions immediately:

-- Stop selling firearms until we raise the national standard for gun ownership and production
+- Stop selling firearms and ammunition until we raise the national standard for gun ownership and production

 - Pledge they’ll no longer make political contributions to lawmakers who get their money from the NRA